Intelsat-9 (901, 902, 903, 904, 905, 906, 907)

 Intelsat-9 [SSL]

-Nine Intelsat-9 satellites, improved and more powerful versions of its nine recently delivered Intelsat-7 / Intelsat-7A spacecraft, will be built by Space Systems/Loral (SS/L).
-They will replace Intelsat-6 satellites now on orbit, to provide enhanced voice, video, and data transmission services across the globe.
+Nine Intelsat-9 satellites, improved and more powerful versions of its nine Intelsat-7 / Intelsat-7A spacecraft, were built by Space Systems/Loral (SS/L).
+They replaced Intelsat-6 satellites, to provide enhanced voice, video, and data transmission services across the globe.

-The contract calls for SS/L to design, build, and deliver the spacecraft to the launch site in the years 2000 and 2001 and contains options for one additional satellite.
-SS/L has delivered 24 spacecraft to Intelsat over the last 20 years, more than any other manufacturer.
+The contract called for SS/L to design, build, and deliver the spacecraft to the launch site in the years 2000 and 2001 and contains options for one additional satellite.

-The increased power and efficiency of the new Intelsat-9 satellites will provide better coverage and stronger signals to help satisfy the burgeoning global appetite for digital services, smaller earth stations, and specialized Intelsat communications services.
-These spacecraft will service the Indian and Atlantic Ocean regions.
+The increased power and efficiency of the new Intelsat-9 satellites provided better coverage and stronger signals to help satisfy the burgeoning global appetite for digital services, smaller earth stations, and specialized Intelsat communications services.
+These spacecraft serviced the Indian and Atlantic Ocean regions.

-The new satellites will each carry 44 transponders in the C-band and 12 in the Ku-band, and will generate more than 8 kilowatts (End of Life).
-These spacecraft will carry a much greater number of high-power amplifiers and generate more solar array power than their predecessors with only a small increase in dry mass.
+The new satellites each carried 44 transponders in the C-band and 12 in the Ku-band, and generate more than 8 kilowatts (End of Life).
+These spacecraft carry a much greater number of high-power amplifiers and generate more solar array power than their predecessors with only a small increase in dry mass.
 Major subcontractors include Alcatel Telecom of France; Alenia, Italy; DASA, Germany; and Mitsubishi Electric Corporation (MEI), Japan.

 Nation: International